 Domain join is the traditional way organizations have connected devices for work for the last 15 years and more.
 It has enabled users to sign in to their devices by using their Windows Server Active Directory (Active Directory) work or school accounts and allowed IT to fully manage these devices.
 Organizations typically rely on imaging methods to provision devices to users and generally use System Center Configuration Manager (SCCM) or Group Policy to manage them.

-Domain join in Windows 10 will provide the following benefits after you connect devices to Azure Active Directory (Azure AD):
+Domain join in Windows 10 provides you with the following benefits after you connect devices to Azure Active Directory (Azure AD):

 - Single sign-on (SSO) to Azure AD resources from anywhere